NakamotoInstitute/nakamotoinstitute.org/sni/templates/blog/its-not-about-the-technology-its-about-the-money.md

 Litecoin, then whichever currency is bigger has the advantage.
 Recently, Litecoin’s price has decoupled from Bitcoin’s somewhat, so maybe people have finally figured this out.
 Once Litecoin loses its shared hallucination, no amount of sloganeering will bring it back.
-[Can we have a litecoin chart here?]

 But what about something more elaborate?
 Let’s pretend for a moment that Ethereum [actually